Emergent Spin Supersolids in Frustrated Quantum Materials: spin supersolids in easy-axis triangular antiferromagnets

 As a key hallmark of spin superfluidity, dissipationless spin dynamics and spin transport have attracted considerable interest for potential applications in spintronics; see more details of dissipationless spin transport in Refs.~\cite{konig2001dissipationless,sonin2010spin}.
 Although spin currents have been extensively studied in quantum magnets with easy-plane anisotropy~\cite{konig2001dissipationless,takei2014superfluid,takei2014superfluid1,yuan2018experimental,sonin2019superfluid}, direct experimental evidence of spin superflow or dissipationless dynamics in a spin supersolid state remains elusive.

 The spin Seebeck effect provides a powerful tool to probe spin transport by generating spin currents through thermal gradients~\cite{uchida2008observation,uchida2010spin,adachi2013theory}.
 Using numerical thermal tensor network methods~\cite{chen2017SETTN,chen2018XTRG,li2023tangent}, the temperature dependence of the spin current has recently been investigated for the effective model of $\text{Na}_{2}\text{BaCo}(\text{PO}_{4})_{2}$~\cite{gao2025spin}.
 In that study, a negative spin current was found in both the Y- and V-type spin supersolid phases.
-Most notably, a persistent spin current in temperature is obtained in the low temperature limit for both supersolid phases.
-This behavior can be interpreted as direct evidence of a spin supercurrent, since momentum-resolved analysis reveals that the dominant contribution comes from the gapless Goldstone modes at the $K$ points, which are intrinsically linked to spin superfluidity.
+Most notably, a saturating spin current is obtained at low temperatures for both supersolid phases.
+This behavior may be interpreted as direct evidence of a spin supercurrent, since momentum-resolved analysis reveals that the dominant contribution of the spin current comes from the gapless Goldstone modes at the $K$ points in the Brillouin zone, which are intrinsically linked to spin superfluidity.

-Beyond proposals based on spin transport, the spin superfluid nature can also be probed through dissipationless spin dynamics.
-Because the scattering process associated with a spin supercurrent is expected to be independent of local impurities, the low-energy excitations of a spin supersolid should remain robust against impurities.
-Indeed, numerical DMRG calculations of the dynamical structure factor demonstrate that the gapless Goldstone mode---typically the most sensitive to disorder due to its gapless nature---remains robust in the presence of finite impurity concentrations in both the Y- and V-type spin supersolid phases~\cite{huang2025dissipationless}.
+Beyond proposals based on spin transport, the spin superfluid nature may also be probed through dissipationless spin dynamics.
+Because the scattering process associated with a spin supercurrent is expected to be independent of local impurities, the low-energy excitations of spin supersolids should remain robust against magnetic impurities.
+Indeed, numerical DMRG calculations of the dynamical structure factor have demonstrated that the gapless Goldstone mode---typically the most sensitive to disorder due to its gapless nature---remains robust in the presence of finite impurity concentrations in both the Y- and V-type spin supersolid phases~\cite{huang2025dissipationless}.
 By contrast, impurities induce a clear splitting of the lowest magnon bands in the UUD phase.